-MCGEE/LEVORSEN RESEARCH GRANT PROGRAM 2016Application deadline has passed.
+MCGEE/LEVORSEN RESEARCH GRANT PROGRAM 2017

 Call for Proposals

 The McGee and Levorsen Research Grant program is funded by several sources within the School.
 These grants should ideally be used as seed money for pioneering work that may lead to continuing support from other sources or as matching funds to help attract new grants.
 Proposals to supplement support from ongoing research programs will also be considered.
-Preference will be given to innovative research directions and to research projects that would not be possible with these grants.
+Preference will be given to innovative research directions and to research projects that would not be possible without these grants.

 Who May Submit?: These funds will be used to support doctoral student research or masters students intending to continue directly to the Ph.D.

 Allowable Expenses: Research Supplies, research travel expenses, field expenses, or other special research costs.

 Unallowable Expenses: Computer hardware, travel costs, tuition, or fees associated with attending non-Stanford courses or workshops, and travel costs associated with attending or presenting at professional conferences.

 Previous award: There is a two-time limit on these awards, as well as a lifetime limit of $6,000.
 If you have had previous funding from this program, please indicate the date and amount when filling out your application.

 Award amounts: No individual grants will exceed $4,000 and many may be smaller, depending on demand.